7 Signs Your Cat Loves You More Than Anything

 It’s easy to tell when your cat isn’t in the best mood, but how do you tell when they’re showing affection?
-We want to believe that we adore our cats as much as they adore us, but how do we know that they love us and aren’t just tolerating our presence?
+We want to believe that we adore our cats as much as they adore us, but you may be unsure of how to know if your cat loves you.
+How do we know that they love us and aren’t just tolerating our presence?

 Many people claim that cats are cold and aloof compared to dogs because cats are generally more reserved when it comes to showing affection.
 However, it could be something as simple as learning to read your cat’s body language.
-Here are seven signs that your cat loves you below!
+Here are seven signs your cat loves you!

 A lot of the time, your cat will plop down on your lap and start this rhythmic movement.
 If they start kneading any part of your body, you now know that this is a special sign that your cat is happy.
 They trust you, and they’re happy to be with you.